 From here, you can select the option to edit, hide, or fully remove the individual Meal Type.
 Again, we strongly advise hiding a meal type that is no longer needed versus fully removing it.

 When teachers navigate to Daily Sheets to add a “Meal” activity, they can then easily select the meal they are serving from the custom Meal Types that have been created.
-Once a Menu has been established, those meal items will automatically appear for teachers, and they will be able to indicate the quantity consumed for each one.
+Once a menu has been established, those meal items will automatically appear for teachers, and they will have the option to indicate the quantity consumed (all, most, some, or none) for each one.
 Teachers can edit or add meal items as needed.
 Additionally, if no meal items have been entered for a particular day, teachers can enter new food items by clicking “Add Item.”